miztiik/dynamodb-global-tables/README.md

     aws dynamodb update-global-table \
         --global-table-name Music \
         --replica-updates 'Create={RegionName=eu-west-1}' \
-        --region ap-south-1
+        --region ap-southeast-1
     ```

 ## Verify Global Replication

-1. To verify that replication is working, add a new item to the Music table in Mumbai:
+1. To verify that replication is working, add a new item to the Music table in Singapore:

     ```bash
     aws dynamodb put-item \
         --table-name Music \
         --item '{"Artist": {"S":"item_1"},"SongTitle": {"S":"Song Value 1"}}' \
-        --region ap-south-1
+        --region ap-southeast-1
     ```

 1. Wait for a few seconds, and then check to see if the item has been successfully replicated to US East (N\.
 Virginia) and EU (Ireland):